Agriculture and the Occupational Safety and Health Act

-Why did Congress pass, and the President sign, this law?
+Why did Congress pass, and the president sign, this law?

 At the time the law was passed, the work accident situation for all industries was as follows:

-- More than 14,000 workers were killed each year on or as a result of their jobs.
+- More than 14,000 workers each year were killed on, or as a result of, their jobs.

-- More than 2,000,000 workers were disabled each year as a result of work accidents.
+- More than 2,000,000 workers each year were disabled as a result of work accidents.